Ludzos/Image-cards/README.md

 * Unit testing for the major functionalities (Not yet done)

 Additional bugs:
 *There's a square showing on the right side of the avatar.
 This square appears both for the grid and list cards.
-Not sure if it has to do with the design itself or- if it only appears after you download the SVG's.
+Not sure if it's due to the design itself or- if it only appears after you export the design.